NoahTarr/Agkit-Mobile/README.md

 ## Installing Instructions

-There are three different ways for installing ROS-Mobile onto your mobile device: Built from source, install current apk, download from Google Playstore.
-We highly recommend to use the download function from the Google Playstore.
+There are two ways to install ROS-Mobile: build from source and install a pre-made APK.

-##### Built from Source:
+##### Build from Source
 - Install Android Studio Version 3.6.1 or higher
 - Download the complete repository (Master Branch) and open it via Android Studio
 - Built the Code (Make Project Button), connect your mobile device to your PC and install the Software (Run 'app').
 Make sure you activated the developer options and adb debugging on your mobile device and installed all required drivers for usb and adb.